Censored Quantile Instrumental Variable Estimation with Stata

 \subsection{Weighted Bootstrap Algorithm}

-\citet{CFK15} recommend obtaining confidence intervals through a weighted bootstrap procedure, though analytical formulas can also be used.
-If the estimation runs quickly on the desired sample, it is straightforward to rerun the entire CQIV algorithm $B$ times weighting all the steps by the bootstrap weights.
+\citet{CFK15} recommend obtaining standard errors and confidence intervals through either weighted bootstrap or nonparametric bootstrap procedures.
+We focus on weighted bootstrap here.
 To speed up the computation, a procedure is proposed that uses a one-step CQIV estimator in each bootstrap repetition.